tramitit/guides/en/belgium/request_for_birth_certificate.md

 ---
-title: "Request for birth certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: ""
+- Belgium
+date: '2024-06-07'
-description: "Guide on how to request a birth certificate in Belgium"
+description: Learn how to get a Belgian birth certificate for official uses.
+Find out the steps, required documents, and where to go for this essential document easily.
 draft: false
+meta_title: 'How to Obtain a Birth Certificate in Belgium: Procedure & Providers'
+title: 'How to Obtain a Birth Certificate in Belgium: Procedure & Providers'
-translationKey: "belgium-request_for_birth_certificate"
+translationKey: belgium-request_for_birth_certificate
 ---

 ## Description
 ### What is it?